Goldilocks and the Three Bears Activities for Kindergarten and First Grade

 Comparing Elements of the Story

-After reading each version, our young children will discuss the different ways the stories are the same and different.
+After reading each version, our young children will discuss the different ways each Goldilocks story was the same and different.
 We discuss the main characters and how the end of the story unfolded.

-Students add Post-It notes where they drew a end of a story illustration.
+Students add Post-It notes where they drew the ending of a story.

 Additional Comprehension Strategies